Diffusion through complex confining environments: fluctuating triply periodic minimal surfaces: Numerical implementation

 To test the implementation, we have verified that the equipartition of energy is fulfilled, the dynamics therefore indeed results in the stationary probability distribution Eq.~\eqref{eq:prob}, see Appendix \ref{app:equ}.
 We also measured the fluctuations of the membrane shape as predicted by Eq.~\eqref{eq:spectrum}.
 For that purpose, we initialize a cubic computational domain with edge length 60 to contain two parallel flat layers of membrane at a distance of half the system size (an even number of layers is necessary to fulfill the periodic boundary conditions).
 We measure explicitly the fluctuations in height by finding the zero-level-set surface via linear interpolation of the phase-field in the direction perpendicular to the initial surface.
 From Fig.~\ref{fig:spectrum}, it can be inferred that the membrane fluctuations are indeed described by Eq.~\eqref{eq:spectrum}.

 For the following measurements of diffusion through triply periodic membranes, the phase field describing the initial, unperturbed membrane is generated using the approach of Ref.~\onlinecite{yangPhasefieldApproachMinimizing2010}.
 The computational domain consists of $3\times 3\times 3$ unit cells of the membrane, where one cell has a length of $d_c=40$.
 A unit cell is therefore about $d_c/\sqrt{2}\approx 28$ times larger than the thickness of the transition layer of the phase field from one side of the membrane to the other.
 This proportion is comparable to cubic membranes found in living systems where structures with unit cells of 50--550~nm can be formed by lipid bilayers with a thickness of less than 10~nm~\cite{almsherqiCubicMembranesMissing2009}.
-For each set of parameters, we simulate 64 independent diffusion processes.
+For each set of parameters, we simulate 192 independent diffusion processes.
 Since the presence of the diffusing object influences the membrane, we need to generate a separate realization of the membrane for each realization of the diffusion process.
 For each realization, we evolve the membrane surface for at least $t_\mathrm{eq}=300000$, so that the shape fluctuations equilibrate.
 This state is saved and used as a starting condition for the subsequent measurements.
-The starting position of the diffusing object is in the middle of a cavity of the membrane structure.
+We generate 64 such starting configurations.
+The starting position of the diffusing object is in the center of a cavity of the membrane structure.
+For each starting configuration of the membrane, we simulate three different starting positions of the particle.